-Push the sixteen-bit value located at the address formed by adding the direct page offset specified by the operand to the direct page register.
+Push the sixteen-bit value located at the address formed by adding the direct page offset specified by the operand to the data page register.
 The mnemonic implies that the sixteen-bit data pushed is considered an address, although it can be any sixteen-bit data.
-This operation always pushes sixteen bits of data, irrespective of the settings of the m and x mode select flags.
+This operation always pushes sixteen bits of data, irrespective of the settings of the \mathbf{m} and \mathbf{x} mode select flags.